AI-GIS/street_image_mapping/gsv_pano/structure_readme.md

 This note describes how `gsv_pano/pano.py` and `gsv_pano/utils.py` organize Street View imagery, depth data, and metadata.
 It is written to help a new reader understand the data products and how they relate.
+The structure is inspired by the Google Street View medata format, but refactored for clarity and ease of use, while source-agnostic.
+Developers can transfer other sources street view image, such as Mapillary, into this structure for processing.

 ## 1) Main objects and data flow